-Unless you're applying for a defense contracting job, you have to translate your military skills into civilian terms.
-Civilians don't understand your acronyms, MOS, or military terminology, and they aren't going to take the time to learn.
-Seek out someone from your desired industry and have them review your resume.
-Or, use a job skills translator such as the one on Military.com to turn your military lingo into civilian, work-friendly keywords.
-Large companies tend to use programs that screen resumes for proper keywords, so it's important that yours includes these terms.
-If your resume doesn't contain the right key words, you most likely won't make it through the screening process!
+Veterans should seek out someone from the desired industry to review your resume.
+Another option for veterans is to try a job skills translator, such as the one found on Military.com, to turn their military lingo into civilian, work-friendly keywords.
+Large companies tend to use programs that screen resumes for proper keywords.
+If a resume doesn't contain the right key words, you are unlikely to pass the initial screening process.

 Employers are taking the correct first step by visiting Military.com for articles such as this, but can further their efforts to meet veterans in the middle by familiarizing themselves with the skills translator, so that when they see veteran resumes, they are better equipped to understand what the applying veterans have accomplished.

 The military helped transform the men and women of the armed forces into leaders with excellent work ethics, but that does not mean veterans are trained to do every job.